substance/legacy-docs/substance/manual/content.md

     <em>Emphasized term</em> in a text body.

-In Substance however, we keep annotations external and remember the position of the first character, as well as an offset (how many characters are effected).
+In Substance however, we keep annotations external and remember the position of the first character, as well as an offset (how many characters are affected).
 An annotation emphasizing the "Hey" in "Hey there." looks like so:

 Here's how you create an annotation.